Nigerian Press Council: Function

 The Nigerian Press Council is a Parastatal that was created to ensure ethical press standards and to maintain high professional standards for the Nigerian Press.
 Like most other Press Councils around the world.
 Part of the functions of the Nigerian Press Council revolves around ethical standards. through thorough research, proper training of journalists, accreditation of programmes in tertiary institutions amongst others.

+Executive Secretary / CEO

+The current Executive Secretary / CEO of Nigerian Press Council (NPC) is Dr. Dili Ezughah.

+Nze Dr. Dili Ezughah, D.Min, DD, Fnipr, FIPMA, arpa, FARSt, FicPAN is a media and communication expert and cultural advocate, noted for his contributions to Nigeria's academic, journalistic, and socio-political landscape.
+During a career spanning more than 40 years, Dr. Ezughah has worked in the practice, management, and teaching of journalism, public relations, and media relations across government, corporate, and academic settings.
+His career reflects a broad interdisciplinary impact across these sectors.

+A prolific scholar and practitioner, Dr. Ezughah's academic work spans artificial intelligence, theatre criticism, and cultural communication.
+His recent publications include a co-authored chapter in Applied Theatre and Development Communication in Nigeria.
+In 2025, he joined Bingham University as a visiting Lecturer at the Department of Mass Communications.

+Currently serving as the Executive Secretary and CEO of the Nigerian Press Council, as well as an Executive Member of the National Communications Team, Dr. Ezughah has extensive experience in media regulation, press freedom advocacy, and policy formulation.
+His work has focused on promoting ethical journalism and supporting media development in Nigeria.

-History
+History Nigerian Press Council

 The push towards a regulatory body to oversee the press began during the regimes of Yakubu Gowon and Ibrahim Babangida under strong opposition from professionals who advocated an independent body rather than a committee set up by government.

 Roles

 The Nigerian Press Council is mandated to: